-The truth is that most of what we know about Lucy and about characteristics that separate humans from apes strongly supports the idea that Lucy was a monkey, and does not support the claims of those who promote naturalism as an explanation of human origins.
+The truth is that most of what we know about Lucy and about characteristics that separate humans from apes strongly supports the idea that Lucy was a monkey.
+This find does not support the claims of those who promote naturalism as an explanation of human origins.
 Here are some of the problems:

 1-The brain size of Lucy was about 422 cc.
 A human’ brain is closer to 1470 cc or more.
 Chimps’ brains are around 520 cc.